Do you want to wake up to the warm Mediterranean sun every day, and fall asleep to a gentle breeze in the olive groves every night?

 We spent most of the following two weeks in the olive groves under the burly, gruff supervision of the hired farm hand/Spartan warrior, Mihalis.
 He would chainsaw some olive branches, grunt and point, and we would carry the branches to wherever he’d just grunted and pointed at.
 It was hard, hot work, but Mihalis took a lot of smoke breaks.
 My.
 Arms.
 Got.
 Ripped.

-Some highlights?
-The bajillion adorable cats living on the farm with us.
-Or, the night a gigantic white horse escaped and wreaked havoc on the farm until we could help herd him.
+For starters, the bajillion adorable farm cats living with us.
+Or the night a gigantic white stallion wreaked havoc on the farm until we herded him back into his pen.
 This might not count as a highlight, but seeing the largest spider of my damn life in our bedroom was definitely… interesting.
 It turned out to be a huntsman spider, which sounds very scary but is actually harmless.

-All in all, though hauling olive branches in the sun was hard work, taking dips in the beautiful Aegean sea every night made it worth it.
+All in all, though hauling olive branches in the sun was hard work, taking dips in the beautiful Aegean sea every evening made it worth it.
 The two-hour walk to the nearest village for delicious Greek yogurt and cheap jugs of wine was also worth it.
-I’d go back to the Tragakis farm in a heartbeat.
+I’d go back to the Tragakis farm in a heartbeat!

 - Have an open mind!
 I found fewer English speakers in the rural areas of the island than anywhere else on the trip, which made getting around and figuring out work difficult at times.
 Sometimes you just gotta communicate with yours hands and grunts!

 - Book a farm well in advance.
 Several of the farms we contacted a couple months in advance were already full.

 - Get as detailed transportation information as you possibly can.
 Getting ourselves to the farm was the hardest part!

 - BRING SUNSCREEN.
 ‘Nuff said.
 This is probably true no matter where you WWOOF, but if I was awake I was basically always in the sun in Greece.